IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

 *  The credential includes a "*username*" field with a value of the form "dash99999"; copy and paste this into the *usename* field in ICPD **Add connection** panel.
 *  It also includes  a "*password*" field whose value will be a string; this should be copied and pasted into the corresponding ICPD **Add connection** field

 If you are connecting CP4D to some other  preexisting Data warehouse you will need to know its ipaddress, port on which it listens for connection requests, database name and valid userod and password values.
-You need to enter this information into cirresponding fields in the CP4D **Add connection** panel.
+You need to enter this information into corresponding fields in the CP4D **Add connection** panel.

 With these fields completed the **Test connection**  button at the bottom right side of the CP4D  **Add connection**  panel will be enabled.